UK Single-Single Number Plate Registry

 U 8 was originally issued to Charles Wilson.
 The plate was cancelled in 1938.

-It's unknown when it came into the ownership of the Earl of Harewood, but he sold it in 2019.
-It was sold on in 2020 and is now in the Preston area.
+It's unknown when it came into the ownership of the Earl of Harewood, but he sold it in April 2019 by Bonhams and sold for £167K.
+It was sold on in 2020 and is now in the North of England area.

 U 9 was originally issued to John Whiting.